-How To Make Grits Recipe – What are grits and how do you make grits?
-Check out this recipe for perfect creamy and buttery Southern Grits that are amazing for breakfast, brunch, lunch and dinner.
+What are grits and how do you make grits?
+Check out this recipe for perfect creamy, perfectly textured, and buttery Southern Grits that are amazing for breakfast, brunch, lunch and dinner.
+Serve with Salmon Croquettes or make this Shrimp and Grits recipe to have a truly down home Southern meal.

 How to Make Grits